Gyarbij/nottit/README.md

 ### Deploy as an Azure Web App

-To deploy as an azure web app, always use the :latest tag or the specify :amd64 as the arm64 image will not run on the linux asp!
+To deploy as an azure web app, always use the :latest tag or specify :amd64 as the arm64 image will not run on the linux ASP!

 <img width="573" alt="Screenshot 2022-07-10 at 11 31 10" src="https://user-images.githubusercontent.com/49493993/178139457-c36f5ef4-3090-4013-96f4-07573285217a.png">